stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/prefer-5-5-5-2x.png "Rasterisation of a line from (0, 0) to (14, 2)")

 As shown in this post, the Bresenham line algorithm rasterises an imaginary line that extends from the centre of the pixel at the start of the line to the centre of the pixel at the end of the line.
+This is shown as the red line in each of the above rasterisation images.
 In order to change the rasterisation result, we would need to change this imaginary line somehow.
 If we want a line from (0, 0) to (8, 2) to indeed be rasterised as an increment in Y for every third increment in X, we would need to rasterise a slightly different line:

 ![](/images/2020-07-28-bresenhams-line-algorithm/actual-vs-theoretical-2x.png "Actual versus preferred rasterisation of a line from (0, 0) to (8, 2)")